 The command “df” shows the amount of disk space used and disk space available on every file system containing each filesystem’s name and its path.

-The command “df -h” shows the same result as the command “df” but now the data is in a more human-readable form which can be easily comprehended by a new user.
+The command “df -h” shows the same result as the command “df” but now the data is in a more human-readable form that can be easily comprehended by a new user.

 Syntax: df -h